RocketSoftware/rocket-mvbasic/docs/usage/GroupView.md

 The configuration for group view is:

 ```
-“groupView”: {
+"groupView": {
-    “default”: {
+    "default": {
-        “delimiter”: “_”,
+        "delimiter": "_",
-        “level”: 2
+        "level": 2
     }
 }
 ```

-In the auto-group result, files with names that contain “_” will be grouped automatically.
+In the auto-group result, files with names that contain "_" will be grouped automatically.
 The result is shown below:

 ```
 SAMPLE_BASIC